DTS-STN/nextjs-config-poc/README.md

 NEXT_PUBLIC_API_URL=https://reqres.in/api/users npm start
 ```

 You can replace the API URL with any API that returns JSON data.
+ex: `NEXT_PUBLIC_API_URL=https://reqres.in/api/users/2`